datacamp/authoring/docs/mobile/authoring.md

 You are free to use whatever editing tools you like on your local repository, eg Sublime, Vim, Emacs, etc. It can be helpful to use an IDE that allows you to expand snippets, and to write a snippet expansion for different exercise types.
-Bonus points if your IDE of choice allows you to automatically generate UUIDs for your exercises.
+Bonus points if your IDE of choice allows you to automatically [generate UUIDs](/mobile/authoring.md#working-with-uuids) for your exercises.

-Visit the [exercises documentation](/mobile/exercises/README.md) to see how exercises are written and see some examples.
+Visit the [exercises documentation](/mobile/exercises/README.md) to learn what exercise types are available, how to write them, and see some examples.

 The best workflow is generally to open an appropriate interpreter side by side with the content file, so that you can play with code and quickly insert it into your exercises.
 This might be IPython, R, or a SQL client like `psql` or `sqlite`.

+## Tone

+DataCamp for Mobile is designed to be the most fun and casual learning experience in the DataCamp ecosystem.
+Be as fun and playful as you can be while still getting the information across.
+Emoji are encouraged!

 ## Strategy

+### Course Lessons

 It's a good idea to start a lesson by creating a scaffold.
 First write a one line comment for each topic that you want to address in the lesson.
 For example: